SarahArvidson/magicKitchen/README.md

 ## An ADHD & Dyscalculia-Friendly Strategy for Understanding JavaScript

 Hi, I'm Sarah, and I'm learning how to code with ADHD and Dyscalculia.
 I'm working through the Codecademy Full Stack Developer course but I don't always understand what I'm trying to learn.
 I have been using ChatGPT to help me revisit concepts in a way that is friendlier to my brain, and I rely heavily on analogies.
-Here's my latest analogical breathrough.
+Here's my latest analogical breakthrough.
 I hope you enjoy it.

 ## Overview